deamnah/wwes11/README.md

 We deliver to our customers 16-bit ADCs (Analog Digital Convertor) and special ADC software.
 Its mean new opportunities to control of analog devices in the industry.

--_WWES_ is ready to implement any automation for controls, measurements and diagnostics from $30.
+- _WWES_ is ready to implement any automation for controls, measurements and diagnostics from $30.
--_WWES_ has online store of SBC and different accessories.
+- _WWES_ has online store of SBC and different accessories.
--_WWES_ delivers worldwide new technologies and software products that fuel our customer’s success.
+- _WWES_ delivers worldwide new technologies and software products that fuel our customer’s success.